 The following animals will not be accepted as trained service or emotional support animals: hedgehogs, ferrets, insects, rodents, snakes, spiders, sugar gliders, reptiles, amphibians, goats, non-household birds (farm poultry, waterfowl, game bird, & birds of prey), animals improperly cleaned and/or with a foul odor, or animals with tusks, horns or hooves.

 United will accept service animals (cats, dogs and miniature horses only) in the cabin at no charge.
 No documentation is required; however, notice should be given as employees can provide any equipment you may need.

-Emotional support animals (cats and dogs only) will be accepted on United Airlines’ flights of 8 hours or less in duration.
-They must be over 4 months of age.
+Emotional support animals must be over 4 months of age to be eligible to fly as an emotional support animal.
+Cats and dogs are acceptable; however, other animals will be considered on a case by case basis.
 Owners of emotional support animals must submit documentation from a licensed medical/mental health professional, a Passenger Confirmation of Liability and Emotional Support/Psychiatric Service Animal Behavior and a veterinary health form completed by a licensed veterinarian at least 48 hours of travel.
-These forms must be submitted to the United Airlines Accessibility Desk by email (firstname.lastname@example.org) including first departure date and the flight confirmation (a six-character alphanumeric code) in the subject line.
+These forms must be submitted to the United Airlines Accessibility Desk by email (email@example.com) including first departure date and the flight confirmation (a six-character alphanumeric code) in the subject line.
 Pet owners must retain the original forms in their possession while traveling and be prepared to present them to airline representatives if requested.
 United will be contacting your mental health care professional to validate the documentation.

 Service animals are accepted on American Airlines flights at no charge.